 Keeping your know-how fresh while you’re off means that a gap on your CV isn’t such a deal breaker to get back to work.
 It’s about being able to show to a potential employer that you’ve worked to maintain your knowledge and skills and can slot into your sector again.

-However little time you have, take these key steps to keep engaged so you can return from your leave of absence in great shape.
+However little time you have, take these key steps to keep engaged.
+Then you can return from your leave of absence in great shape.

 You may not be physically in a workplace right now, but that needn’t mean slipping into invisibility.
-While tending to your LinkedIn profile inevitably slips down the to-do list when you’re not working, make an effort to spend a few minutes here and there keeping it current.
+Tending to your LinkedIn profile inevitably slips down the to-do list when you’re not working.
+But make an effort to spend a few minutes here and there keeping it current.

 If you haven’t already, join some groups in your sector and aim to make some relevant input on discussions.
 But think quality, not quantity.
 Showcasing your expertise is adding something meaningful and well thought-out even if it’s just once a week, or month, rather than chipping in frequently with throwaway comments.

 More you want to talk about?
 Think about creating articles or creating longer status updates.
-Steadily creating some content when you’re off is a way to fill in gaps on your CV and show you’re relevant when you do get back to work.
+Steadily creating some content when you’re off is a way to fill in gaps on your CV.
+And it will show you’re relevant when you do get back to work.
 More crucially, it also keeps your brain active and engaged in your career.

 It’s smart to keep up to date with any developments in your sector.
 Thanks to email newsletters, Google keyword alerts and LinkedIn groups this couldn’t be simpler.

 Podcasts are another goldmine of industry chat and news.
-There’s a real immediacy in hearing like-minded people who work in the same field discuss about the latest industry trends, news and developments.
-As well as keeping your knowledge current, podcasts can also make you feel like you’re back in the office, and you can listen on your phone wherever you are.
+There’s a real immediacy in hearing like-minded people who work in the same field discuss the latest industry trends, news and developments.
+As well as keeping your knowledge current, podcasts can also make you feel like you’re back in the office.
+In addition, you can listen on your phone wherever you are.

-A top way to safeguard your career during time off is by making sure of a solid network of contacts you can turn to later for help, advice and job leads.
+A top way to safeguard your career during time off is by making sure of a solid network of contacts.
+You can turn to them later for help, advice and job leads.

-Despite keeping your skills and knowledge fresh during your time off, you might wonder if you really do want to return to the same career when your break comes to an end.
+Despite keeping your skills and knowledge fresh during your time away from work, you might wonder if you really do want to return to the same career when your break comes to an end.